 INSURANCE

-The Work supplied under the Contract shall be fully insured against loss or damage incidental to manufacture or acquisition, transportation, storage, delivery and construction, dismantling, erection and operation in the manner specified herein below.
+The Work supplied under the Contract shall be fully insured by the Contractor against loss or damage incidental to manufacture or acquisition, transportation, storage and delivery in the manner specified herein below.
+The Customer shall effect and maintain at its own expense adequate all risk insurance against loss or damage incidental to construction, dismantling, erection and operation of the Work covering physical loss or damage to the Work, including the Equipment, for full replacement value of the Works, all of which may occur within the Site.
+Considering the other insurance policies of the Contractor below, the Parties hereby, for the avoidance of doubt, agree that the Contractor shall not be obliged to maintain its own all risk insurance which would be duplicitous to the Customer’s.
+Nevertheless, the Parties shall discuss potential consequences arising therefrom after conclusion and during the performance of this Contract.

 The Contractor shall at its own expense take out and maintain in effect, or cause to be taken out and maintained in effect, until issuance of the Project Closing Certificate insurance set forth below: